Fray-Live-Streaming-Platform/Fray-OAuth/README.md

 Notes:
 - The `rtmps_key` intent is required; without it you will receive an authorization error.
 - Treat the RTMPS key as a secret.
 Do not expose it in the browser.
-- Use the POST endpoint to lazily create a live input if none exists (response will not include playback or SRT on creation); use GET to read the current state without creating.
+- Use the POST endpoint to lazily create a live input if none exists; use GET to read the current state without creating.

 ## Node.js example
 See `node/` for an Express server demonstrating PKCE auth, callback, refresh, and revoke.